shader-slang/spec/expressions.md

 \end{Syntax}

 \begin{Description}
-A \SpecDef{cast expression} attempts to coerce an expression to a desired type.
+A <dfn>cast expression</dfn> attempts to coerce an expression to a desired type.
 \end{Description}

 \begin{Checking}